-Leg Lifts is a dynamic bodyweight exercise that effectively works the entire abdominal area.
+Leg Lift exercise is a dynamic bodyweight exercise that effectively works the entire abdominal area.

 This exercise also engages the hip flexors and lower back muscles.